 In this scenario, resources are allocated to slices according to their traffic patterns and radio conditions.In this section, we thoroughly compare our proposed EGFL-JS scheme to other compatible state-of-the-art baselines from various perspectives, such as convergence, fairness, and faithfulness analysis, to show its superior efficacy.

 \begin{itemize} \item \textbf{Convergence:} First, we have plotted FL normalized training loss vs. FL rounds of EGFL-JS, and shown the comparison with another compatible strategy termed EGFL-KL.
 The key distinction between the two techniques is the divergence measure used to guide their respective loss functions.
 The JSD guides the cross-entropy loss function in our proposed solution, whereas the EGFL-KL model uses the Kullback-Leibler Divergence (KL Divergence) to guide its loss function.
 It is known that JSD, a symmetrized variant of KL Divergence, is less sensitive to severe discrepancies across distributions, which may help speed up convergence.
-We visually depict both models' convergence behavior across several slices in Fig. 3a.
-Notably, compared to the EGFL-KL model, our suggested model consistently shows a higher rate of convergence.
-This finding is consistent with what we predicted since JSD is naturally less susceptible to being impacted by severe distribution discrepancies, which results in a smoother optimization landscape and, as a result, faster convergence.
-Additionally, we broaden the scope of our research beyond the EGFL-KL model by including two additional methods: unconstrained EGFL (without recall constrained) and recall-constrained FL (without Jensen-Shannon Divergence).
-As depicted in Fig. 3b, we can conclude that the proposed constrained EGFL prediction model of the uRLLC slice has converged faster than the unconstrained EGFL.
-Moreover, compared to constrained FL, EGFL has given lower training losses.
-Overall, the empirical results shown in Fig. 3a and 3b support our proposed model's improved convergence characteristics and demonstrate the benefits of including JSD in the loss function.
-These findings further strengthen the prospect of our concept as a highly efficient and successful solution in different real-world situations.
+We visually depict both models' convergence behavior across several slices in Fig. \ref{loss_a}.
+In analyzing this figure, clear distinctions emerge in the normalized loss across the three slices (eMBB, mMTC, and uRLLC).
+These variations can be attributed to unique factors such as diverse traffic patterns, data fluctuations, slice-specific demands, and the models' sensitivity.
+Specifically, slices like eMBB and mMTC, characterized by more dynamic traffic, may undergo a higher normalized loss during the convergence process.
+In contrast, uRLLC, associated with potentially more stable traffic conditions, demonstrates a lower normalized loss.
+This indicates that the observed differences are intricately tied to each slice's inherent characteristics and requirements.